Effective Treatment Options for Varicose Veins: What You Need to Know

 • for cosmetic concerns

 Treatment options range from self-care to surgery.
-Your vascular specialist may use one or more of these remedies according to your condition.
+Depending on your condition, your vascular specialist may use one or more of these remedies.

 1- Self-treatment for varicose veins